vidyar/docs-1/sources/config.rst

 **Permissions**
 ------------------

 We will automatically add your collaborators when you login to shippable and it will be updated in the user-interface.
-Incase if you do not find the collaborator's name on organisational dashboard, then click on the **sync repos** button on the top to update it.
 Go to the org dashboard and click on the **Permissions** button on the right side of the page to view your collaborators.

 There are two types of roles that users can have for an organisation-